 - (6) Soil gas analytical results.
 All soil gas sample results shall be compared to the Vapor Intrusion Standards (VIS) for soil gas provided in Appendix A of this rule.non-residential use only. - (7) Indoor air sample analytical results.
-All indoor air sample results attributable to a release shall be compared to the applicable Vermont Indoor Air Standards found in Appendix A. Risk to public health must also be determined via applicable methods discussed in §35-401(d). - (c) The following methods shall be applied to determine risk to public health from soil contamination, as applicable: - (1) Method 1 Soil Screening employs a direct comparison of individual soil sample laboratory analytical results to the applicable Vermont Residential or Non-residential Soil Standards as follows: - (A) All detected contaminant concentrations shall be compared to the applicable Vermont Soil Standard (VSS). - (B) All laboratory results that are estimated shall be compared to the VSS using the value reported from the lab.
+All indoor air sample results attributable to a release shall be compared to the applicable Vermont Indoor Air Standards found in Appendix A. Risk to public health must also be determined via applicable methods discussed in §35-401(d). - (A) Regulatory Action Level (RAL): Cleanup value to be used when a release is detected from a source not associated with a school or building materials (ie, a release to the environment has occurred, such as a transformer release, and is impacting indoor air). - (B) School Action Level (SAL): Cleanup values to be used when a release is detected as part of an investigation taking place atpublic schools and approved and recognized independent schools. - (c) The following methods shall be applied to determine risk to public health from soil contamination, as applicable: - (1) Method 1 Soil Screening employs a direct comparison of individual soil sample laboratory analytical results to the applicable Vermont Residential or Non-residential Soil Standards as follows: - (A) All detected contaminant concentrations shall be compared to the applicable Vermont Soil Standard (VSS). - (B) All laboratory results that are estimated shall be compared to the VSS using the value reported from the lab.
 Alternatively, the sample may be re-analyzed by a more sensitive laboratory method to lower the reporting limitMDL to generate a value that is not estimated. - (C) Any non-detect result for contaminants of concern with an MDL-RL that exceeds the VSS shall be considered a detected concentration equivalent to the RMDL. - (D) If the sample was collected from a depth of 0 to 18 inches below ground surface and detected compound concentrations for contaminants of concern do not exceed any VSS, a Method 2 cumulative risk assessment for surface soils shall be performed. - (2) Method 2 Cumulative Risk Assessments (CRA) for surface soils.
 The Method 2 CRA determines if an incremental lifetime cancer risk (ILCR) of 10-6 or a hazard index (HI) of 1.0 is exceeded based on direct contact.
-The risk is expressed as the total (summed) risk made up of each individual compound. - (A) Compounds with non-detect results shall be not be included in the Method 2 CRA. - (B) A Method 2 CRA shall be performed by following standard practice dictated by the Vermont Department of Health.
+The risk is expressed as the total (summed) risk made up of each individual compound. - (A) Compounds with non-detect results shall be not be included in the Method 2 CRA.